Cathy347Le/React-Task-App/README.md

   - Include form validation
   - Add task title and date and check that the data console log correctly.
   - Update handleAddTask method to add the new task in the state
-    - React will create a unique key id for the new task?
-I guess not.
+    - Need to create a unique key id for the new task
     - Use spread operator to add in the new Task

 #### Add Feature - Toggle Add Form